defaultroute0/CloudExpDay/README.md

-# VCF Field Demo Lab Guide - Command Reference
+# Lab Guide - Command Reference

-This repo contains a processed reference extracted from the 295-page VMware VCF Field Demo Lab Guide hosted on Broadcom's Lab Platform.
+This repo contains commands only extracted from the xxxx Lab Guide.

 ## The Problem